mlthayer/protein-phylogeny-in-R/README.md

 Workflow B: Start from an unaligned FASTA (alignment + tree)

-Use this workflow if you have **unaligned protein sequences** and want the repository to:
+Use this workflow if you have naligned protein sequences and want the repository to:
 1) align them, then
 2) build a phylogenetic tree.